dinanathsj29/web-design-development-fundamentals-tutorial/README.md

 ### 4.7.
 CDN (Content Delivery Network / Content Distribution Network)
 - A system for delivering content over a distributed network of servers
-- As a developer no need to download all libraries on local and do development, use CDN path to include required libraries, it will be cached and downloaded faster
+- As a developer no need to download all libraries locally and do development, use the CDN path to include required libraries, it will be cached and downloaded faster
-- CDNs are largely used to serve static resources such as JavaScript/CSS libraries, videos or other site dependencies
+- CDNs are largely used to serve static resources such as JavaScript/CSS libraries, videos, or other site dependencies

 #### Popular CDNs
 - Google CDN